9394river/river_repo/readme.txt

 Creating a new branch is quick & simple

-Creating a new branch is quick And simple
+Creating a new branch is quick